 Set in the picturesque San Bernardino Mountains, Lake Arrowhead along with its stunning Lake Arrowhead Village is the best-kept secret of Southern California.
 This charming place sits in the middle of the forest, away from the hustle and bustle of big cities such as Los Angeles.
 Solitude and immediate access to nature make Lake Arrowhead Village one of the best weekend getaways.
-This is a place you want to head out to in order to recharge and add variety to your everyday life.
+This is a place you want to head out to in order to recharge and add some variety to your everyday life.
 From leisurely strolls by the lake to boat rides and other recreational activities, things to do in Lake Arrowhead Village sufficiently exceed the modest size of the place.
-To make is easier, I’ve compile the list of top pastimes that this mountain town has to offer.
+To make is easier, I’ve compiled the list of top pastimes that this mountain town has to offer.

 1. Boating on Lake Arrowhead

 Lake Arrowhead is a private lake with some restrictions applied to use of its waters and territory.
 Nevertheless, the general public is still permitted to enjoy the place.
 So for instance, The Arrowhead Queen Lake Tours allow their guests to admire the beautiful surroundings from the deck of a boat.
 For more active experience, water skiing, available through The McKenzie Water Ski School, will completely satisfy your adventure thirst and stimulate that healthy adrenaline rush.
 Other options include motorboats, hobie cats, sailboats, and kayaks.
 All of them guarantee amazing water excursions pared with impressive views of lush forest, impeccable houses, and blue skies.